quarantin/beautiful-java/README.md

 - bash: The main script is written in Bash, so you need a working Bash interpreter.
 - jq: You have to install jq.
 See: https://stedolan.github.io/jq/download/
 - java: You need a valid java runtime environment.
+You need at minimum java version 11.
+Anything lower will probably not work.
 See: https://www.java.com/en/download/manual.jsp

 ## Installing beautiful-java